ianrastall/text-utils/books/ada/book-ada-01.md

 This stack can be instantiated for any type (e.g., `Integer`, `String`, or custom records), with compile-time checks ensuring all operations are valid.
 The generic mechanism provides reusability while maintaining Ada's strong typing guarantees.
+You'll build a reusable generic library from scratch in Chapter 6, "Generics and Reuse."

 ### 1.3.4.
 Contracts: Pre- and Post-conditions

-Contracts formalize a component's behavior through assertions that the compiler can verify.
+Contracts (often called design by contract) formalize a component's behavior through assertions that the compiler can verify.
 This includes:

 - **Preconditions**: Requirements before a function executes
 - **Postconditions**: Guarantees after execution